smatoto/apps-script-samples/forms--vision-ocr/README.md

     _Note: Because bound scripts do not appear in Google Drive, that menu is the only way to find or open the script._

+1. Remove all the previous code from _code.gs_.
 1. Copy the contents of **ocr.js** into your script file (_i.e.
 Code.gs_).
 1. Modify the **sheet name** on _Line 70_ of the script file to match the sheet name where responses are stored.
 By default, Google names the sheet as _Form Responses 1_
 1. Modify the **column number** (where A is 1, B is 2, etc.) on _Line 71_ of the script file to match the column number on the responses Sheet where the OCR text will be written.